Land Prioritization Mapping for Protecting Drinking Water Quality

 The Land Prioritization Mapping Project aims to assist land conservation organizations in prioritizing specific parcels of land to obtain the most drinking water quality benefits.
 The project area encompassed the non-tidal Potomac basin above the DC metro drinking water supply intakes.
 Within the study area, agricultural and forested lands, as well as riparian areas protected by county ordinance, were considered “opportunity areas” for prioritization.
 Land parcels were prioritized using seven metrics developed through a collaboration among the eight drinking water suppliers to rank land parcels to protect drinking water quality.

 The Interstate Commission on the Potomac River Basin completed the technical work.
 The analysis indicates that there are a total of 621 parcels comprising 3,737 acres of high-priority land in the study area.
 Download the flyer or the technical memo to get more information on these parcels.
-A GIS-layer is available by contacting ICPRB.
+An interactive online map allows you to search for specific locations.
+For more detailed information on the parcels, a GIS-layer is available by contacting ICPRB.

 - Land Prioritization Project Flyer